openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 connectServiceExtensionAbility(want: Want, options: ConnectOptions): number;

-Connects this ability to an ability that uses the **AbilityInfo.AbilityType.SERVICE** template.
+Connects this UIAbility to a UIAbility that uses the **AbilityInfo.AbilityType.SERVICE** template.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core